The UK blood services tests all blood donations for HTLV. The register describes the epidemiology of HTLV among these donors.

 HTLV surveillance methods

-PHE coordinates enhanced national HTLV surveillance activities.
+UKHSA coordinates enhanced national HTLV surveillance activities.
 Reports of new HTLV diagnoses are received from laboratories and clinicians in England and Wales.
-Data are held centrally by PHE’s HIV and STI department.
+Data are held centrally by UKHSA’s HIV and STI department.

 HTLV diagnoses data from the NHSBT, which monitors HTLV infection in blood donors, are also incorporated into the surveillance dataset.